OogieOrange/project-1-karate-koi/README.md

 Footer

 - The footer will include social links in the form of icons, that will open in a seperate tab.
 As well as contact information in the form of an email address and a phone number.
-And will be identical and precent. on all pages on the website for easy access.
+And will be identical and precent across all pages on the website for easy access.

 - The footer, with the information and links provided, will encourage the user to keep being connected with the club.
-Whether it be. through social media or a question sent to the club.
+Whether it be through social media or a question sent to the club.

 <br>